Last updated 31st March, 2025

 Traps and poisons may not be the most humane method, but they are an effective method when done professionally.
 There are modern traps available which are less brutal than the traditional mouse trap and can capture the animal so it can be released safely elsewhere.
 Pesticides can also be really effective when dealing with serious bug infestations and are often the best method.

-But be careful if using pesticides on your own as they can be dangerous to other animals, including pets.
+Be careful if using pesticides on your own as they can be dangerous to other animals, including pets.
 When hiring a professional who uses pesticides, always check the chemicals they are using comply with the Control of Substance Hazardous to Health Regulation 1994 and the Control of Pesticides Act 1986.

 If traditional pesticide treatments do not work, then fumigation can be considered, but this should be reserved for only the most serious of infestations as the property has to be sealed off and vacated for a few days.
 It is also pretty expensive, yet is extremely effective!